 While these are useful warning signs of fraud, they are not failsafe.
 This is because these signs highlight how difficult it can be to fight fraud in the first place by virtue of not being guarantees.
 Every situation can be different, so while a transaction appears to be a red flag, it can nonetheless be genuine.
 Not accepting these genuine transactions can, in turn, negatively affect one’s business.

 Therefore, it is useful for merchants to have, for example, services like address verification and fraud scoring tools.
-When it comes to addressing verification services, they can compare billing addresses with the ones already on an issuer’s database.
+When it comes to address verification services, they can compare billing addresses with the ones already on an issuer’s database.
 This type of service also adds two types of data authorization requests, namely the cardholder’s address number, as well as their ZIP code.

 As for fraud scoring tools, they can come in the form of payment processors.
 These processors utilize a database to determine what constitutes as viable transactions.
 For instance, a score that determines whether or not a transaction is fraudulent or not can be determined by an IP address, card security code, or even through biometric measurements like a fingerprint and a face scan.

 Choosing the best fraud prevention tool is integral to a merchant’s business.
-Merchant Broker not only provides you with the best credit card processing rates on the market, but we also pride ourselves on our stellar communication and customer service.
+Merchant Broker not only provides you with the best credit card processing rates on the market, but we also pride ourselves with our stellar communication and customer service.